stakater/mto-docs/content/explanation/auth.md

 ## Keycloak for Authentication

 MTO Console incorporates Keycloak, a leading authentication module, to manage user access securely and efficiently.
-Keycloak is provisioned automatically by our controllers, setting up a new realm, client, and a default user named 'mto'.
+Keycloak is provisioned automatically by our controllers, setting up a new realm, client, and a default user named `mto`.

 ### Benefits `:`